BioBoost/object-oriented-programming-using-java/08_arrays/challenges.md

 Can you explain the last negative number if you increase the array to `32` numbers?

+### Search an Array

+Create an array of 100 random numbers.
+Now ask the user for a number and print **all** the indexes of where the number in the array can be found.
+Feel free to output the resulting array too.

 ### Frequency Table of Random Numbers

 Generate 1000 random numbers between `0` and `20`.
 Do not store the numbers themselves that were generated.
 Instead create a frequency table to store the number of times each value was generated.